DarkCat09/IT-test_Only-russian-language/README.md

 Repeat this operation to add more questions.

 For change pictures for questions, go to the directory pictures/picturesForQuestions.
-In this directory add your pictures and кename them to the numbers corresponding to the question numbersю
+In this directory add your pictures and rename them to the numbers corresponding to the question numbers.

+For change name of test, edit the file texts.conf:
+- First string of file is name of test
+- Second string of file is text in the start-button